exakat/exakat-docs/Reference/Reports.rst

 Topology Order is a DOT report format.

-Topology Order doesn't depend on themes.
+Topology Order doesn't depend on rulesets.

 .. _report-typechecks: